We are now able to deliver to Europe and Ireland via our Amazon shop.

-We always want to attract good people to work with us and I’d long wanted to align my interests with my team.
+We've always wanted to attract good people to work with us and I’d long wanted to align my interests with my team.
 Other professions worked as partnerships for the common good, why couldn’t we?

 Enron Corporation was the energy-trading firm that went spectacularly bust for $60 billion and brought down one of the world’s top five accountancy firms, their auditors, Arthur Andersen.